DillonKyleDev/FlatEngine/README.md

 As a note, FlatSpace was made before the implementation of persistant GameObjects which enable you to have some GameObjects stick around even when changing scenes.
 Creation of new persistant GameObjects is located in the Assets dropdown menu.
 Persistant objects are tied to the Project, so make sure to save your Scenes AND your Projects often to keep your progress saved!

+## Documentation

-### Building and using FlatEngine2D from source
+### Building and using FlatEngine from source

-If you are using the Release build of FlatEngine2D found in Releases you can safely ignore this section.
+If you are using the Release build of FlatEngine found in Releases you can safely ignore this section.
 There currently is not a stable release for building from source so it is not recommended to do so at this time.
 But if you wish to proceed anyway, here's how to get setup:

 1. Download the .zip and extract
 2. Run the Premake batch file by double clicking it located at `Premake/Setup-Windows.bat` to generate the Visual Studio solution file.